Oral Appliance Therapy For Snoring

 If you snore, it can be an indication that you have obstructive sleep apnea, which blocks your airways as you sleep and causes dangerous pauses in breathing.
 Many people who snore find that oral appliance therapy provides the quiet, restful sleep they need and alleviates symptoms associated with sleep apnea, such as daytime drowsiness and […]Read More

-Looking for the Best Dental Sleep Specialist in Philadelphia?
+Looking For A Dental Sleep Specialist in Philadelphia?

 If you’ve been suffering from unexplained side effects like headaches, sore throats without an accompanying illness, daytime sleepiness, or if your bed partner has told you that you’ve been snoring frequently, than you may need to be evaluated for sleep apnea.
 Simply going to your regular doctor will not be enough — you will need […]Read More

-What You Need to Know About a Dental Device for Sleep Apnea
+What To Know About Dental Devices for Sleep Apnea

 The search for an effective treatment for obstructive sleep apnea (OSA) can be frustrating at times, as many roads lead back to continuous positive airway pressure (CPAP) masks.
 If you’ve already tried a CPAP mask, then you know how challenging it can be to stay compliant with treatment.
 However, what many patients with sleep apnea […]Read More